mounashree-prasanna/-Bitcoin-Price-Intelligence-Platform/README.md

-# 💰 Real-Time Cryptocurrency ELT Pipeline
+# 💰  Bitcoin Price Intelligence Platform

 An automated, scalable ELT pipeline for ingesting, transforming, and visualizing live cryptocurrency market data using **Apache Airflow**, **Snowflake**, **dbt**, and **Superset**.